yamarus/genCF/README.md

-# genCF is a free for use realization of simple model for generation of fluonrinated graphene structure.
+# GenCf is a successful approach for the generation of partially fluorinated graphene structures.
-# detailed description of the metod is presented in .... please cite it when usage.
+A computationally simple model optimized on a large DFT dataset quickly and precisely  predicts experimentally observed structures. detailed description of the metod is presented in ....
+Please cite the above reference when publishing results obtained with GenCF